Clarice Beckett: Legacy

 Five commercial gallery exhibitions of Beckett's work were staged from 1971 to 1980.
 The first museum exhibition of her work, "In a Certain Light" (a two-person show with photographer Olive Cotton) was curated by Felicity Fenner and artist Jenny Bell for UNSW's Ivan Dougherty Gallery in 1995.
 Over 1999 and 2000, the retrospective exhibition "Politically incorrect: Clarice Beckett" was organised by the Ian Potter Museum of Art, University of Melbourne, and Rosalind Hollinrake.
 It toured eight national galleries.

 During the 2021 Adelaide Festival, the Art Gallery of South Australia staged the exhibition "Clarice Beckett: The Present Moment".
 Her most comprehensive retrospective to date, it featured 160 works, including a long-lost portrait that had recently been rediscovered.
 It drew large crowds and was the most successful ticketed solo exhibition in the museum's 140-year history.

-Between April and July 2023, the Geelong Art Gallery will stage the retrospective "Clarice Beckett—Atmosphere".
+Between April and July 2023, Geelong Art Gallery staged the retrospective "Clarice Beckett—Atmosphere".

-She is memorialised in 'Clarice Beckett's Lane' in the adjoining suburb of Black Rock, and in the naming of Beckett Ward, one of seven City of Bayside municipal wards.
+She is memorialised in Clarice Beckett's Lane in the Melbourne suburb of Black Rock, and in the naming of Beckett Ward, one of seven City of Bayside municipal wards.
 Ballarat Grammar, where the artist studied, awards the Clarice Beckett Prize annually to a student for outstanding achievement in the study of Art at VCE level.
-In her honour she is the eponym of Beckett, a crater on the planet Mercury, discovered in 2008 and named by the International Astronomical Union.
+She is also the eponym of Beckett, a crater on the planet Mercury, discovered in 2008 and named by the International Astronomical Union.

 Cultural references

 Kristel Thornell's debut novel Night Street (2009) is a fictionalised account of Beckett's life.
 It co-won The Australian/Vogel Literary Award, and won the Dobbie Literary Award.

-Patrick White wrote in March 1975 to Stephen Murray-Smith of Overland about Herbert Dyce Murphy, gentleman transvestite, whose claim to be the standing figure in The arbour by E. Phillips Fox in the NGV had inspired White's next novel, The Twyborn Affair described as vivid and painterly in its representation of landscape.
-White asked; “Do you know a Melbourne painter called Clarice Beckett?
-Some of those landscapes seem to belong to the Murphy thing.”
+Nobel laureate Patrick White referred to Beckett's work when discussing influences on his 1979 novel The Twyborn Affair, which has been described as vivid and painterly in its representation of landscape.

 A number of Beckett's paintings feature as a plot point in the 2022 film Poker Face, directed by and starring Russell Crowe.
 An avid collector of Beckett's work, Crowe used real Beckett paintings from his personal collection, as well as some from the Art Gallery of New South Wales.